usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide_Case Study Complete.md

 ### I. Overview & Objectives

-In this session, learners apply stakeholder mapping techniques to **Milestone 1** of the Cynuria case study.
+In this session, learners apply stakeholder mapping techniques to **Milestone 1** of the Nagivating Stakeholder and Decision-Making Challenges case study.
 The focus is on identifying key players, analyzing their influence and concerns, and understanding how those dynamics shape acquisition planning.

 This activity builds foundational awareness of how stakeholder relationships, organizational readiness, and early planning inform strategic decisions throughout the digital acquisition process.